ayuanhong/Shared-Factor-Structure-for-Matrix-Completion/readme.md

 ---
 ## Repository Structure

-.
-├── methods/ # Implementation of our two-step method and baselines │
+- methods/ # Implementation of our two-step method and baselines
-├── simulation/ # Code for synthetic data experiments │
+- simulation/ # Code for simulation data experiments
-├── empirical/ # Real-world data analysis
+- empirical/ # Real-world data analysis

 ---
 ## Basic Usage
-The two-step estimator is implemented in `methods/shfactor.py` through the `matest` class.
+The two-step estimator is implemented in `method/shfactor.py` through the `matest` class.

+---
+## License

+The [License](http://arxiv.org/licenses/nonexclusive-distrib/1.0/) is used to record the fact that the submitter granted the following license to arXiv.org on submission of an article:

 ---